-Course Syllabi for FALL TERM 2018 - (All syllabi are password-protected and in .PDF format)
+Course Syllabi for SPRING TERM 2019 - (All syllabi are password-protected and in .PDF format)

-Targeted Exam Study Guides for FALL TERM 2018 - (Files in .PDF format)
+Targeted Exam Study Guides for SPRING TERM 2019 - (Files in .PDF format)

 DISCLAIMER: The study guides may contain typos and errors (These are homemade study guides).
 If you have a question about any of the information, contact me sooner than later.